 Never leave the range unattended when using high flame settings.
 Boil overs cause smoking and greasy spillovers that may ignite.
-Also, if the burner flames and igniter are smothered with spillage, unburned gas will escape into the room.
-See page 1 regarding gas leaks.
+More importantly, if the burner flames are smothered, unburned gas will escape into the room.
+See front of this manual, page 1 regarding gas leaks.

-Only certain types of glass, heatproof glass-ceramic, ceramic, earthenware, or other glazed cookware are suitable for cooking on the range burners.
-This type of cookware may break with sudden temperature changes.
+Only certain types of glass, heatproof glass-ceramic, ceramic, earthenware, or other glazed utensils are suitable for cooking on the range burners.
+This type of utensil may break with sudden temperature changes.
 Use only on low or medium heat settings according to the utensil manufacturer's directions.

-DO NOT heat or warm unopened food containers.
-Build-up of pressure may cause the container to burst and cause injury.
+DO NOT heat unopened food containers; a buildup of pressure may cause the container to burst.

 During cooking, set the burner control so that the flame heats only the bottom of the pan and does not extend beyond the bottom of the pan.
+Proper relationship of cookware to burner flame reduces safety risks.